eclipse-sdv-blueprints/blueprints/README.md

 ###  Step 2: Process for promotion into a new blueprint

-When you propose a new blue print you wil be expected to demonstrate that your blueprint meets some bare minimal criteria:
+We follow Eclipse foundation guidelines, and when you propose a new blue print, you wil be expected to demonstrate that your blueprint meets some bare minimal criteria:
-* Running code: Available for review at a public repository (gitlab/github)
+* Running code: Remember, **We are code first**.
+Your blueprint must be available for review at a public repository (gitlab/github)
 * It should demonstrate the use of at least one, preferably more SDV projects.
 * It should demonstrate the existence of a committers and a owner willing and able to maintain the blueprint
 * It should satisfy the pre-req documentation and metadata requirements
 * It should be compatible with SDV/Eclipse licensing requirements
+* We nominate and invite new committers if they are backed by strong code contributions and commitment to their blueprint.
+New committers will be nominated and voted in based on merit and their contributions  (must involve code), and not just by recommendation.
 ### Step 3: Comments and review

 We will comment and review the proposal using the github issue and help you prepare with the creation of the blueprint.